-California follows the three strike law which means that a conviction of attempted murder will result in one strike.
+California follows the three-strike law which means that a conviction of attempted murder will result in one strike.
 The more strikes a person accumulates on their record will lead to a substantial increase in penalties.
-Of course, three strikes is the maximum and when you hit this level of crime, you will be serving at the very least, 25 years to life in state prison.
+Of course, three strikes are the maximum and when you hit this level of crime, you will be serving at the very least, 25 years to life in state prison.

 Call a California Criminal Defense Attorney Today